RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 Execute the following procedure to upgrade the firmware in Device Firmware Upgrade (DFU) mode through the UART1 interface.

 1. Download the latest application firmware of the RAK4270 that can be found on the datasheet.

     - [RAK4270 Module Datasheet](/Product-Categories/WisDuo/RAK4270-Module/Datasheet/#software)

 2. Download the RAK Device Firmware Upgrade (DFU) tool.
     - [RAK Device Firmware Upgrade (DFU) Tool](https://downloads.rakwireless.com/LoRa/Tools/RAK_Device_Firmware_Upgrade_tool/)

 3. Connect the RAK4270 Module with a computer through a USB to TTL.
-Refer to [Figure 1](/Product-Categories/WisDuo/RAK4270-Module/Quickstart/#connect-to-the-rak4270)
+Refer to [**Figure 1**](/Product-Categories/WisDuo/RAK4270-Module/Quickstart/#connect-to-the-rak4270)

 4. Open the Device Firmware Upgrade tool.
-Select the serial port and baud rate of the module and click the "Select Port" button.
+Select the serial port and baud rate of the module and click the "**Select Port**" button.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/56.device-firmware.png"